 When you believe in developing the whole child, nurturing their imagination, creativity and spirit are hugely important.
-A significant benefit of being part of an all-boys school is the opportunity for your son to try anything without inhibition.
-This allows him to develop all sides of his character.
+Creative and performing arts subjects allow children to develop all sides of thier character.

 The creative arts at St John’s Beaumont School are integrated throughout our curriculum and co-curricular activity programme from Pre-Prep onwards.

-The majority of our boys learn a musical instrument and this, together with their love of art and drama, makes for a vibrant culture of creativity.
+The majority of our students learn a musical instrument and this, together with their love of art and drama, makes for a vibrant culture of creativity.

 Your son’s progress will be celebrated in our many concerts, plays and exhibitions.

 There is plenty of practical music-making, composition and improvisation, aural training, historical appreciation and analytical listening, whilst sequencing and music technology also feature.
-In Years 2 and 3, all boys learn the violin, recorder and keyboard as part of their class music activities and older boys will progress to study musical topics that specifically relate to foundation GCSE music material.
+In Years 2 and 3, all pupils learn the violin, recorder and keyboard as part of their class music activities and older students will progress to study musical topics that specifically relate to foundation GCSE music material.

 At St John’s, the aims of the Music School are:

-The music department at SJB aims to inspire and promote confidence, self-expression, camaraderie and a sense of drive and purpose, The boys undertaking music at SJB are encouraged to be responsible for their own musical pathway and develop their own sense of self-worth and self-determination and this has led the Music School to become a hubbub of energy, a confluence of creativity and a vibrant life force within the school.
+The music department at SJB aims to inspire and promote confidence, self-expression, camaraderie and a sense of drive and purpose.
+Pupils undertaking music at SJB are encouraged to be responsible for their own musical pathway and develop their own sense of self-worth and self-determination and this has led the Music School to become a hubbub of energy, a confluence of creativity and a vibrant life force within the school.

 Music may be the activity that prepared our pre-human ancestors for speech communications and for the very cognitive, representational flexibility necessary to become humans. - Daniel J. Levitin, This Is Your Brain on Music: The Science of a Human Obsession.

-At St. John’s, choral music is deeply embedded in the spiritual and educational life of the school and aims to provide a journey of development for boys of all abilities.
-For those boys who have a natural passion and talent for singing, the Chapel Choir provides an outstanding opportunity for musical and spiritual growth, but the choral programme also aims to support boys at all stages of their musical journey.
-Whilst the Chapel Choir acts as the centrepiece of the choral music programme, to which many boys will aspire, there are other opportunities to be found in the Middle-School Choir (fun and non-auditioned), Training Choir (preparation for Chapel Choir), and Cambiata Choir (for boys whose voices are in the early stages of male-voice change).
+At St. John’s, choral music is deeply embedded in the spiritual and educational life of the school and aims to provide a journey of development for pupils of all abilities.
+For those children who have a natural passion and talent for singing, the Chapel Choir provides an outstanding opportunity for musical and spiritual growth, but the choral programme also aims to support students at all stages of their musical journey.
+Whilst the Chapel Choir acts as the centrepiece of the choral music programme, to which many pupils will aspire, there are other opportunities to be found in the Middle School Choir (fun and non-auditioned), Training Choir (preparation for Chapel Choir), and Cambiata Choir (for boys whose voices are in the early stages of male-voice change).

 The standard of choral singing in the Chapel Choir is ambitious: The auditioned Chapel Choir aspires to sing cathedral repertoire and performs at regular services, both at whole-school liturgical events and further afield.
 Recent visits have included: singing Choral Evensong at St.George’s Chapel, Windsor Castle, and at Her Majesty’s Chapel Royal, Hampton Court Palace.
 The annual carol services, performed by the Chapel Choir, are a highlight of the school calendar.